StellaJ11/frontend-nanodegree-mobile-portfolio/README.md

 - Move document.querySelector("#movingPizzas1") out of for loop
 - Move document.getElementById("randomPizzas") out of for loop
 - Move determineDx function out of the for loop
+- Calculate the number of pizzas responsively based on the height and width of the screen